Skip to content

 Input container too large for one load pass

-Cause: The container has more data than the deployment can load in one pass during the join.
+Cause: One input on its own holds more data than the deployment can load in a single pass during the join.

-Resolution: Narrow each side by materializing a filtered Computed Table or Computed File and using it as the input.
-Reduce the columns in the Select Expression.
-If neither is enough, request additional capacity from your administrator.
+Resolution: Narrow that input.
+In pairwise mode, materialize a filtered Computed Table or Computed File and use it as the input.
+In SQL mode, add or tighten that source's Filter Clause.
+Projecting fewer columns helps as well.
+If none of that is enough, request additional capacity from your administrator.

 GROUP BY validation failure (missing column)